David Tennant facts for kids

 From 2020 to 2022 he starred in three seasons of the TV series Staged, with Michael Sheen.
 In September 2022, Tennant starred as Reverend Harry Watling in BBC1's Inside Man, which was written by Steven Moffat.
 The series premiered on 26 September 2022 to mixed reviews from viewers and critics alike.
 In December 2022, Tennant starred as Alexander Litvinenko in the ITV1 dramatisation Litvinenko.
 The drama was based on the 10-year fight of Marina Litvinenko and the London police force as they work to prove the guilt and release the names of those responsible for the 2006 poisoning of Litvinenko.

 In February 2024, Tennant hosted the 77th British Academy Film Awards.
-Later that year, he starred in the Disney+ adaptation of Jilly Cooper’s Rivals as Lord Tony Baddingham.

 Political views

-A self-proclaimed liberal and socialist, Tennant is a supporter of the Labour Party and appeared in a party political broadcast for them in 2005.
+A self-proclaimed liberal and socialist, Tennant was a supporter of the Labour Party and appeared in a party political broadcast for them in 2005.
 He declared his support for then-Prime Minister Gordon Brown in 2010, and labelled David Cameron a "terrifying prospect".
 In April 2010, he lent his voice to a Labour election broadcast.
 In 2012, he introduced Labour Party leader Ed Miliband onstage at the Labour Party Conference.
 In 2015, he also lent his voice to a Labour Party General Election broadcast.

 Personal life